Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Brush in a circular motion with the toothbrush angled at forty-five-degrees towards the gum.
 The toothpaste amount should be the size of a rice grain if your child is in the early stage of tooth eruption and a pea-sized amount if your child's teeth have fully erupted.

-Do Not Forget to Floss
+Don't Forget to Floss

-Flossing is as essential as brushing; the purpose of flossing is to remove food particles from in-between the teeththat brushing can't accomplish.
-Flossing prevents cavities, gingivitis, and gum disease.
-Gently see-saw the floss between two teeth and make a letter "C", moving it up and down the tooth to remove plaque.
+Flossing is as essential as brushing.
+The purpose of flossing is to remove plaque and food particles from in-between the teeth where a toothbrush cannot reach.
+Flossing prevents cavities, gingivitis and gum disease.

 Create a Healthy Habit with Your Toddler